Samuel West: Personal life

 West has appeared alongside his actor parents on several occasions: with his mother Prunella Scales in Howards End and Stiff Upper Lips, and with his father Timothy West on stage in A Number, Henry IV, Part 1 and Part 2.
 In two films (Iris in 2001 and the 1996 television film Over Here), Sam and his father played the same character at different ages.

-In Edward the Seventh (1975), he and his brother Joseph played young sons of the title character, who was played by their father.
-In 2002, all three family members performed in Stravinsky's The Soldiers Tale at the St Magnus Festival on Orkney, and in 2006 they gave a rehearsed reading of the Harold Pinter play Family Voices as part of the Sheffield Theatres Pinter season.
+In Edward the Seventh (1975), West and his brother Joseph played young sons of the title character, who was played by their father.
+In 2002, all three family members performed in Stravinsky's The Soldier's Tale at the St Magnus Festival on Orkney, and in 2006 they gave a rehearsed reading of the Harold Pinter play Family Voices as part of the Sheffield Theatres Pinter season.

 West became the patron of Sheffield Philharmonic Chorus in February 2008, having been the narrator for a concert of theirs in February 2002.
 He is also a patron of London children's charity Scene & Heard, Eastside Educational Trust and Mousetrap Theatre Projects.

 While at university, West was a member of the Socialist Workers Party, and later briefly the Socialist Alliance.
-West has been politically active for many years. he was a critic of the New Labour government of Tony Blair and their involvement in the Iraq War.
-On 26 March 2011, he spoke at the TUC March for the Alternative.
+West was an outspoken critic of the New Labour government of Tony Blair and their involvement in the Iraq War.
+On 26 March 2011, West spoke at the TUC March for the Alternative.

 West has written essays on Richard II for the Cambridge University Press series Players of Shakespeare, on Hamlet for Michael Dobson's CUP study Performing Shakespeare's Tragedies Today and on Shakespeare and Love and Voice and Radio for BBC Radio 3.

-He has also published articles on Harold Pinter, Caryl Churchill and the Shipping Forecast.
+West has also published articles on Harold Pinter, Caryl Churchill and the Shipping Forecast.
 He frequently writes and speaks in public about arts funding.
 West has collected stamps since childhood and owns more than 200 Two Shilling Blues.

-In 2013, he was one of the judges for the Forward Prizes for Poetry.
+In 2013, West was one of the judges for the Forward Prizes for Poetry.
 In December 2014, he appeared on two programmes for Christmas University Challenge, as part of a team of alumni from Lady Margaret Hall, Oxford.

 West is an Associate Artist of the Royal Shakespeare Company and a trustee and previous Chair of the Campaign for the Arts.
-He was a member of the council of the British Actors' Union Equity from 1996–2000 and 2008–2014.
-He is a keen birdwatcher.
+He was a member of the council of the British Actors' Union Equity from 1996 to 2000 and 2008–2014.
+He is a keen birdwatcher, and an Ambassador for the Royal Society for the Protection of Birds.

 In 2007, West began living with playwright Laura Wade, but in 2011 the couple temporarily split up.
-In 2013, West was cast in a minor role in The Riot Club, the film version of Wade's successful play, Posh, and in 2014 the couple had a daughter.
+In 2013, West was cast in a minor role in The Riot Club, the film version of Wade's play, Posh, and in 2014 the couple had a daughter.
 In August 2017, the couple had a second daughter.

 West is a supporter of AFC Wimbledon.